-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Modern Slavery and Human Trafficking Statement for the financial year ending 31st March 2023.
+This Modern Slavery and Human Trafficking Statement is published in line with section 54(1) of the Modern Slavery Act 2015 and relates to the financial year ending 31st March 2024.

 NTT DATA UK Limited is a trusted global innovator of IT and business services.
 It is part of the NTT Group, a leading, global technology services company headquartered in Tokyo.
-With over 1500 employees in UK and Ireland, NTT DATA UK Limited enables clients, as well as society, to move confidently into the digital future.

 Our mission is to use information technology to create new paradigms and value that help contribute to the achievement of a more affluent and harmonious society.
-As we help clients to transform through consulting, industry solutions, business process services, IT modernization and managed services, we always seek to ensure our work contributes to building a better world through responsible technology.
+As we help clients to transform through consulting, industry solutions, business process services, IT modernisation and managed services, we always seek to ensure our work contributes to building a better world through responsible technology.

 Our supply chains provide us with goods, works, and services and include original equipment manufacturers, cloud software companies, distributors, professional services firms, and independent contractors through recruitment agencies.